adpushsdk/ADPush-iOS-SDK/README.md

 	Pod 'AfterPushSDK', '~>1.0'

-Or Download the .h and .m file copy to your project.
+Or Download the `AfterPushSDK.h` and `libAfterPushSDK.a` and add to your project.

 Framework required: